-- Superfund Site Assessment
+- Assess Superfund sites

 - Track pollutant distribution

-- Identify threatened/endangered species in watersheds
+- Identify threatened or endangered species in watersheds

 For more information, see Geospatial Resources at EPA.